-The results of the research showed that all research hypotheses based on the effects of on the economy of rural areas in selected areas of Iran are confirmed due to having a significance level of less than 0.05.
+The results of the research showed that all research hypotheses based on the effects of climate change (temperature, precipitation, water consumption and extreme weather events) on the economy of rural areas in selected areas of Iran are confirmed due to having a significance level of less than 0.05.
 Therefore, it can be said that the hypotheses of the research are confirmed.